danielrudianto/Cstyle_cashier_3/README.md

 Sync duration changed from 1 minute to 30 seconds Change how it works on update bill, reducing the error on duplicate Made improvements on dashboard, enabling user to fetch the stock from the very first time, every time check out process is completed

+## Changelog 3.0.5

+We made changes on 19 September 2024

+Bug fix on double input during barcode scan
+Added snackbar when error on daily report.

+## Changelog 3.0.6

+We made changes on 20 September 2024

+Bug fix on printing not rounding down